 For more information on CFA pass rates, be sure to visit our latest blog on CFA Program Exam pass rates.

 But with the right preparation, you can pass on your first attempt.
-Budget 300 hours for studying, invest in the right CFA review course (like Wiley CFA Exam Review program), stay consistent, and take lots of practice questions and practice exams and you greatly increase your chances of being part of the group that succeeds.
+Budget 300 hours for studying, invest in the right CFA review course (like UWorld CFA Exam Review program), stay consistent, and take lots of practice questions and practice exams and you greatly increase your chances of being part of the group that succeeds.
 For more information and to register, check out the CFA Institute website.

 10 Tips on Passing the Exams